mr-KRAX/Asteroids/ReadMe.md

 ### Gameplay

 Thrust and turn your ship to move it.
-Use regular bullets and lasers to kill appearing enemies.
-The laser shoot is limited and have a recharging delay.
-Every killed enemy costs one point.
+Use regular bullets and lasers to kill floating enemies.
+The number of laser shots is limited and it takes 5s to recharge one.
+Every killed enemy gives you one point.
+Big asteroids breake into smaller debries that have greater speed.

 ---